clvrk/vellum/README.md

                                       unhandled exception, this sets whether to send a "stop" command to the BDS process to prevent it from keep running in detached mode otherwise

+BdsWatchdog        Boolean (!)
+Monitor BDS process and restart if unexpectedly
+                                      exited.
+Will try to restart process a maximum of 3 times.
+This retry count is reset when BDS instance is deemed stable.
 ----------------------------------------------------------
 * values marked with (!) are required, non-required values should be provided depending on your specific configuration
 ```